meganathanj/u280-image_process_accelerator/README.md

 PREREQUISTE:

 Both the applications {host_app, openCV_app} requires openCV libraries to be configured for successfull execution.
-Refer to install-openCV.txt to setup and configure dependencies before execution
+Refer to install-openCV.txt to setup and configure dependencies before execution change permission for the executables using chmod +x host_app and chmod +x openCV_app

 EXECUTION:
 1. Clone the repository